digital-botanical-gardens-initiative/dendron-dbgi/vault/bioblitz.software.md

 ### Download QField for QGIS on the appstore/playstore
 - IOS: [QField for QGIS IOS](https://apps.apple.com/us/app/qfield-for-qgis/id1531726814)
 - Android: [QField for QGIS Android](https://play.google.com/store/apps/details?id=ch.opengis.qfield&pli=1)

+Alternatively, on Androids, you can download the APK file from the [https://github.com/opengisch/QField/releases](https://github.com/opengisch/QField/releases)

 Make sure to accept these following permissions to make QField work properly: "Camera", "Pictures and videos" and "Location"